-Based on the preceding observations, the significant hazard potential classifications assigned to the Ash Surge, Bypass, and Former Ash Basins in 2016 and 2018 pursuant to the Federal CCR Rule and the bases for these assignments remain valid for this 2022 assessment.
+Based on the preceding observations, the significant hazard potential classifications assigned to the Ash Surge, Bypass, and Former Ash Basins in 2016 and 2018 pursuant to the Federal CCR Rule and the bases for these assignments remain valid for this 2023 assessment.
 A loss of human life is unlikely to result from a hypothetical failure at these three CCR surface impoundments, but potential offsite environmental damage could occur to Lost Creek and the Illinois River.
 As discussed in Section 2.0, a CCR surface impoundment classified as a significant hazard potential per the Federal CCR Rule is considered to be an Illinois Class 2 CCR surface impoundment.
-Therefore, the Ash Surge, Bypass, and Former Ash Basins remain classified as a Class 2 CCR surface impoundments pursuant to 35 Ill.
+Therefore, the Ash Surge, Bypass, and Former Ash Basins remain classified as Class 2 CCR surface impoundments pursuant to 35 III.
 Adm.
 Code 845.440(a)(1).
+However, this is not a reflection of the potential for the impoundments to fail.
+The 2023 annual safety factor assessment conducted pursuant to 35 III.
+Adm.
+Code 845.460 (Ref.
+6) shows that the Ash Surge and Bypass Basins are stable under design operating conditions.
+Moreover, no visual signs of distress that could be indicative of dike instability were observed during the September 20, 2023, condition assessment performed by S&L in support of the basins' 2023 annual structural stability assessment under 35 III.
+Adm.
+Code 845.450 (Ref.
+5).
+Finally, as noted in both assessments, MWG is closing the Former Ash Basin given the lack of necessary information available to perform these assessments due to the construction age of the basin.